This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Try growing pines, junipers, and spruces using the Chokkan style.

 A third or so of the trunk must be seen from the front for the formal upright design to be effective.
-You’re stacking two triangles on top of each other – a tapered trunk supporting a larger triangle, the tapering branches – there are no circles or squares.
+You’re stacking two triangles on top of each other – a tapered trunk supporting a larger triangle, the tapering branches – no circles or squares.

 Typically, branch placement follows a pattern, with the first branch being the longest and emerging square from the trunk a third up.
 This is the heaviest branch, and the second branch is slightly higher than but opposite the first.